-In accordance with current state law (§20-14-33), the CCRPI is reported on a scale of 0-100, with the possibility of extra points for very high levels of achievement (Content Mastery), progress (Progress), and achievement gap closure (Closing Gaps).
+In accordance with current state law (§20-14-33), the CCRPI is reported on a scale of 0-100.
+While it is possible to earn extra points for very high levels of achievement (Content Mastery), progress (Progress) and achievement gap closure (Closing Gaps), the maximum score possible for all indicators and components will be 100 for the purpose of calculating an overall CCRPI score.
 The overall CCRPI score is based on all indicators and components described in 4.iv.
-Indicator performance will be reported for all students and each subgroup of students annually for all eligible public schools, including charter schools.
+Indicator performance will be reported for all students and each subgroup of students annually for all eligible public schools, including primary, alternative, and charter schools.